MosheTDD/AlarmPlus/README.md

 # AlarmPlus
 Small project I work on in my free time.
-Helps to optimize my life, automate some actions and helps me get up in the morning.
+Helps me get up in the morning.